dimitrilw/goobar/README.md

 Collection of Go code-blocks.

 While this repo appears to be FUBAR and very messy, it is worth recognizing that goobar's primary use is for copy-paste into code challenges.
-So while goobar *is* FUBAR, it is for good reason.
+So while goobar *is* FUBAR, it is for a cause.

 This intent is why the repository is more focused on the blocks as stand-alone.
 For example, you will find code like this: